 Despite how many options customers have, money transfer companies are popping up daily.
-Despite how many options customers have, new entrants aren’t afraid to compete against existing players such as Western Union, MoneyGram, PayPal, and traditional banks.
+New entrants aren’t afraid to compete against well-established players like Western Union, MoneyGram, PayPal, and traditional banks.
 In 2015, PaySend entered the market, the same year as Revolut, and a few years after TransferWise and Remitly (2011).

 How to Make a Transfer with PaySend